 Virtual Instruction Graduate Certificate

-- The program employs project-based learning.
+- Upon completion of the certificate program, students possess the basic tools to successfully deliver courses virtually.
+The program employs project-based learning.
 Students produce instructional materials, fuse instructional theory into effective multimedia production, and perform practical analyses of innovative instructional strategies.
-Upon completion of the certificate program, students possess the basic tools to effectively and successfully deliver courses virtually.

-- All courses are developed and taught by ISU faculty members who hold doctoral degrees and are engaged in scholarly research.
+- All courses are developed and taught by Indiana State instructors who hold doctoral degrees, are engaged in scholarly research, and are experienced in instructional design, including online courses and training.

 - The online Virtual Instruction Graduate Certificate Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.